Geology: Geological development of an area

 Even higher pressures and temperatures during horizontal shortening can cause both folding and metamorphism of the rocks.
 This metamorphism causes changes in the mineral composition of the rocks; creates a foliation, or planar surface, that is related to mineral growth under stress.
 This can remove signs of the original textures of the rocks, such as bedding in sedimentary rocks, flow features of lavas, and crystal patterns in crystalline rocks.

 Extension causes the rock units as a whole to become longer and thinner.
 This is primarily accomplished through normal faulting and through the ductile stretching and thinning.
 Normal faults drop rock units that are higher below those that are lower.
 This typically results in younger units ending up below older units.
 Stretching of units can result in their thinning.
-In fact, at one location within the Maria Fold and Thrust Belt, the entire sedimentary sequence of the Grand Canyon appears over a length of less than a meter.
 Rocks at the depth to be ductilely stretched are often metamorphosed.
 These stretched rocks can pinch into lenses, known as boudins, after the French word for "sausage" because of their visual similarity.

 Where rock units slide past one another, strike-slip faults develop in shallow regions, and become shear zones at deeper depths where the rocks deform ductilely.

 Geological cross section of Kittatinny Mountain.
 This cross-section shows metamorphic rocks, overlain by younger sediments deposited after the metamorphic event.
 These rock units were later folded and faulted during the uplift of the mountain.

 The addition of new rock units, both depositionally and intrusively, often occurs during deformation.
 Faulting and other deformational processes result in the creation of topographic gradients, causing material on the rock unit that is increasing in elevation to be eroded by hillslopes and channels.
 These sediments are deposited on the rock unit that is going down.
 Continual motion along the fault maintains the topographic gradient in spite of the movement of sediment and continues to create accommodation space for the material to deposit.